We might receive compensation from certain providers listed below. Find Out More

 Hikvision have abandoned a scheme of factory-setting a default password for their devices for some years now and requires us to create a unique password every time as we activate a new camera or recorder.
 Of course that was a right move, considering how easy it is to bypass a default password and get into your system owing to a common user’s inattention.
 And though we are used with a regular password reset procedures on a various sources, when they can just email you a password reset link, here with a middle and high-end CCTV equipment that process is more complicated for a good reason.

-So how to reset a password on your Hikvision equipment?
+So, how to reset a password on your Hikvision equipment?
 Here are your options:

-2. It’s assumed that you’re still logged into a SADP or IVMS-4200 software and can reset a camera from there;
+2. It’s assumed that you’re still logged into a SADP or IVMS-4200 software and can reset a camera from there.

-3. You start from extracting an .XML-file from a camera via SADP tool and then you send it to your local distributor, from whom you bought a device / to a Hikvision Support in your country / To Pipl Systems Technical support in case you’ve purchased an equipment from us.
-Unfortunately, the most time-consuming, but a 100% verified way;
+3. You start from extracting an.
+XML-file from a camera via the SADP tool, and then you send it to your local distributor, from whom you bought a device / to a Hikvision Support in your country;

 Option #1: Reset Push Button